Run-and-tumble particles on a line with a fertile site: Exponential growth of the number of particles

 \section{Exponential growth of the number of particles}

+{{In a zero-dimensional model of growth, non-interacting particles sit {{ on top of a fertile site}}.
+Each particle produces offspring at a constant rate, corresponding to the amount of energy it can extract from the fertile site.
+If we model this amount as a constant, the number of particles grows exponentially.
+In our one-dimensional model, the production of particles can happen anywhere on the real line, but it is more likely to occur close to the fertile site, because particles stop producing offspring when they flip direction after going through the fertile site.
+The growth of the number of particles is therefore expected to be governed by the behaviour of the model close to the fertile site, which motivates us to expect an exponential growth, as in the zero-dimensional model.
+Moreover, in dimension one, a population of diffusive random walkers was shown in \cite{bauer2019random} to grow exponentially.}}\\

-Let us look in a self-consistent way for an exponential equivalent of the density of right movers at large time.
-We need to adjust two positive constants $\rho$ and $\chi$ (independent of both $x$ and $t$), such that
+Let us {{therefore}} look in a self-consistent way for an exponential equivalent of the density of right movers at large time.
+We {{postulate the existence of two positive constants}} $\rho$ and $\chi$ (independent of both $x$ and $t$), such that

-The function $\psi(t)$ because it is the density of right-movers at the origin if the fertility rate $K$ is set to zero (In which case there is only one particle in the system).
-The large-time limit of the consistency condition (Eq. (\ref{consistency})) satisfied by the density of right-movers at the origin therefore reads (introducing the variable $v$ through $u=:tv$):
+{{ We have to take the large-time limit of the consistency condition (Eq. (\ref{consistency})) satisfied by the density of right-movers at the origin.
+The function $\psi(t)$ is bounded because it is the density of right-movers at the origin if the fertility rate $K$ is set to zero (in which case there is only one particle in the system).
+At large time, the r.h.s. of Eq. (\ref{consistency}) is therefore equivalent to the integral term: